-It wasn’t that long ago that having Internet access was a nice perk, but hardly a necessity.
+It wasn’t that long ago that having Internet access at sea was a nice perk, but hardly a necessity.
 Today, most people must have wi-fi — even if they are on a cruise in the middle of the ocean.

 Of course, there are some challenges to providing online access for thousands of people on a cruise ship that can be hundreds of miles of miles from the nearest land.
 That’s why in general you should expect the service on a cruise ship to be more expensive — and slower — than what you’d find back home.

-Still, all cruise lines now provide wi-fi on their ships so that you can stay in touch back home, whether it be for work or just checking on the kids.
+Still, all cruise lines now provide wi-fi on their ships so that you can stay in touch whether it be for work or just checking on the kids.
 You can also access social media sites, check email, and even stream movies in some cases.

-But before you head out into the middle of the ocean, there’s likely a few things you want to know about getting online on a cruise.
+But before you head out into the middle of the ocean, there’s likely a few things you’ll want to know about getting online on a cruise.
 We’ve answered some of the biggest questions so that you know what to expect once you board your ship.

 How Much Does Internet Cost on a Cruise?